When You Coach Employees, Make Every Conversation Count

-They had a long list of “encourage me” agents who were newer to their roles who just needed affirmation and recognition that what they were doing was right.
+They had a long list of “encourage me” agents who were newer to their roles and just needed affirmation and recognition that what they were doing was right.
 So they made a plan to notice and recognize a specific set of behaviors.

-They worked together for six months on this collaborative development plan and, and of course, worked to ensure every agent had a specific development plan.
+They worked together for six months on this collaborative development plan and, of course, worked to ensure every agent had a specific development plan.